Jiamian-Wang/mask_uncertainty_spectral_SCI/README.md

-# Modeling mask uncertainty in hyperspectral image reconstruction
+# Modeling Mask Uncertainty in Hyperspectral Image Reconstruction

 This repository contains the testing code and pre-trained models for the paper **Modeling mask uncertainty in hyperspectral image reconstruction**.